 their immune system (like diabetes,

-that are likely to affect them, these people also may get antibiotics to prevent pneumonia,
+to affect them, these people also may get antibiotics to prevent pneumonia, as well

 Doctors recommend that everyone 6 months and older get an annual flu